scholarslab/scholarslab.github.io/collections/_people/seanna-viechweg.md

 roles:
 - Praxis Fellow, 2023-2024
 ---
-Seanna Viechweg is a 2023-2024 Praxis Fellow
+Seanna Viechweg was a 2023-2024 Praxis Fellow